mikerodionov/Yaska/MD/Spanish/ES-CEFR-B2.md

 | tú tuvie**ses**         | vosotros tuvie**seis**        |
 | él/ella/Ud. tuvie**se** | ellos/ellas/Uds. tuvie**sen** |

+### Para que followed by the imperfect subjunctive (purpose subordinate clauses)

+"Para que..." introduces **a clause expressing the purpose of the main clause**.
+This connective is always followed by the subjunctive, not the indicative.

+Para que... + El Pretérito Imperfecto Subjuntivo

+To use para que with El Pretérito Imperfecto Subjuntivo, we need a **past tense** in the main clause.

+Le regalé el diccionario para que lo usara en clase.
+Blanca estaba organizando un viaje para que tuvieran una segunda luna de miel.
+Me sujetaba del brazo para que yo no pudiese escapar.

+If the main clause is in El Pretérito Perfecto, then both El Presente de Subjuntivo and El Pretérito Imperfecto Subjuntivo can be used after para que:

+He salido antes del trabajo para que podamos comer juntos.
+He salido antes del trabajo para que pudiéramos comer juntos.

+NOTE: The subject in the main clause and in the subordinate clase must be different for the use of subjunctive.
+If the subject is the same in both clauses then we will need the infinitive after "para" (without "que").

+Me senté en primera fila para ver mejor el partido. (the same subject) Me senté en primera fila para que tú me vieras mejor. (different subjects)

+Other connectives that introduce purpose are:

+- con el fin de que...
+- a fin de que...
+- a que...
+- con el objeto de que...
+- con el propósito de que...

 ### Using the subjunctive with negative opinion phrases